+'''

-''' Usage: xcube level [OPTIONS] INPUT
+Usage: xcube level [OPTIONS] INPUT

 Generate multi-resolution levels.
-Transform the given dataset by INPUT into the levels of a multi-level pyramid with spatial resolution decreasing by a factor of two in both spatial dimensions and write the result to directory OUTPUT.
+Transform the given dataset by INPUT

+into the levels of a multi-level pyramid with spatial resolution

+decreasing by a factor of two in both spatial dimensions and write the

+result to directory OUTPUT.

 Options:

--o, --output OUTPUT
+-o, --output OUTPUT Output path.
+If omitted, "INPUT.levels" will

+be used.

--L, --link
+-L, --link Link the INPUT instead of converting it to a

+level zero dataset.
+Use with care, as the

+'''